 - Garbage Charge - $224/$365

 - Major Employment Sector in Municipality - Agriculture, Retail, Health Care and Social Assistance

-“The Horsham Rural City Council acknowledges the five Traditional Owner groups of this land; the Wotjobaluk, Wergaia, Jupagalk, Jaadwa and Jadawadjali people.
+“The Horsham Rural City Council acknowledges the five traditional owner groups of this land; the Wotjobaluk, Wergaia, Jupagulk, Jaadwa and Jadawadjali people.